 Dangers of Self-Medicating

 Self-medication happens when individuals consume drugs or alcohol to alleviate certain uncomfortable feelings.
 For those with mental or behavioral health issues, self-medicating is especially dangerous.

-The effects of drugs or alcohol might temporarily alleviate some symptoms of mental disorders (e.g., consuming alcohol to ease social anxiety, taking stimulants to improve performance at work or school).
-However, over time the body will form a dependence upon these chemicals, which can quickly lead to developing an addiction.
+The effects of drugs or alcohol might temporarily alleviate some symptoms of mental disorders (e.g., consuming alcohol to ease social anxiety, or taking stimulants to improve performance at work or school).
+However, over time, the body will form a dependence upon these chemicals, which can quickly lead to developing an addiction.